asynkron/gam-web/src/docs/concepts/supervision.md

 The precise sequence of events during a restart is the following:

-1. Suspend the actor (which means that it will not process normal messages until resumed), and recursively suspend all children.
+1. Suspend the actor (which means that it will not process normal messages until resumed).
 2. Call the old instance's `PreRestart` hook (defaults to sending termination requests to all children and calling postStop)
 3. Wait for all children which were requested to terminate (using `context.Stop()`) during `PreRestart` to actually terminate; this—like all actor operations—is non-blocking, the termination notice from the last killed child will effect the progression to the next step.
 4. Create new actor instance by invoking the originally provided factory again.